CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/stock-counting.md

 **Display message after adding batches** – Configures a message that will be displayed after adding a Batch.
 The message can be based on an SQL query.

-**Hide In Warehouse Quantity Information** – Hides the warehouse quantity information, preventing the WMS user from viewing the system quantity
+**Hide In Warehouse Quantity Information** – Hides the warehouse quantity information, preventing the CompuTec WMS user from viewing the system quantity

-**Mark updated rows as counted during Stock Counting** – Marks all rows added in the WMS as counted in SAP.
+**Mark updated rows as counted during Stock Counting** – Marks all rows added in the CompuTec WMS as counted in SAP.

 **Auto add SU content** – Enabling this option allows you to add an entire Storage Unit (along with its contents).